THE SCIENCE OF YOGA

 Yoga is a spiritual science, also seen as a philosophical line, and its origin is a complex subject where several theories and legends try to explain it, however, there is not much documented evidence.
 However, most scholars agree that yoga originated in ancient India, which is now Pakistan, more than five thousand years ago.
 However, studies increasingly show that Yoga is timeless; The more archaeologists discover traces of ancient civilizations, such as representations in artifacts, inscriptions and paintings that depict postures and practices similar to yoga, the more their antiquity is confirmed.

-According to literary sources, it was the ancient Rishis who channeled the practice of Yoga, bringing this knowledge to the world.
+According to literary sources, it was the ancient Rishis (ancient sages) who channeled the practice of yoga and brought this knowledge to the world.
 Rishi is a term for an accomplished and enlightened person, considered wise and seer who after intense periods of meditation realized the ultimate truth and infinite knowledge.

 Primordial Yoga, known as Archaic Yoga, was closely linked to the ritualistic lifestyle of ancient Indians, based on Yogic teachings found in sacred Sanskrit scriptures.
 This style of Yoga revolved around meditative sacrifices with the aim of transcending the limitations of the mind through focusing on prolonged periods of time.
 When successful, the Yogi was gifted with a “vision” or experience of transcendental reality.